nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 11: `EditCommand` calls **getFilteredList** method to get the list of item from `Model`.
 It also calls the **createEditedItem** method to create the edited item.

-Step 12: From the index argument of `EditCommand`, it gets the targetted item from the list of items and set it to the edit item.
+Step 12: From the index argument of `EditCommand`, it gets the targeted item from the list of items and set it to the edit item.

 Step 13: `EditCommand` will create a `CommandResult` and pass to `LogicManager` with message containing the edited